Sunlitspace542/ultrastarfox/README.md

 - Bugfixes and improvements
 - 256 texture slots
 - 250 faces/vertices limit for models
-- Build process optimized for speed
+- Build process modernized and optimized for speed
+- Uses [MS-DOS Player](http://takeda-toshiya.my.coocan.jp/msdos/index.html) to emulate the toolchain, everything else uses modern tools
 - Palettes and graphics crunched, textures interleaved, and fonts built at assembly
 - Uses ARGLINK and ARGSFX from Star Fox 2 as linker and assembler instead of SL and SASM
 - Easier creation of wireframe models (replace face3 and face4 with aface3 and aface4 in your shape file)
 - All Starwing PAL and Germany text/GFX for PAL builds
-- uses [MS-DOS Player](http://takeda-toshiya.my.coocan.jp/msdos/index.html) to emulate the toolchain, everything else uses modern tools
 - **Kando was involved so you know it's good**

 ## Building on Windows